-The one- to five-year-old SBT, which school from late spring to autumn in surface waters of the eastern Great Australian Bight, SA, were fished by seven purse seiners during the 2008-09 quota year, but various live bait, pontoon-towing and feeding vessels were also involved.
-Fishing commenced in early December 2008 and finished in early April 2009 for the season.
+The one- to five-year-old SBT, which school from late spring to autumn in surface waters of the eastern Great Australian Bight, SA, were fished by seven purse seiners during 2009-10, with various live bait, pontoon-towing and feeding vessels also involved.
+Fishing commenced in early December 2009 and finished in late February 2010.